PERPLEXITY

 Perplexity: An AI-powered Research and Discovery Platform

-I worked with Perplexity to reimagine how Perplexity could better serve academic needs and improve student engagement.
+My team, Product Space at UCLA, worked with Perplexity to reimagine how Perplexity could improve student engagement.

 THE CHALLENGE